LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

    her own as it was innocent and needed someone to protect it.
 5. Domini Grace, elf 539 years old Inventor.
 6. Savior Sliver hold, Dwarf 400 years old Fighter.
-7. Harrison Ritc, human 248 years old Druid.
+7. Harrison Jule , human 248 years old Druid.
 8. Shoom, Leshy ???
 Years old.
 Kineticist (Note: Exclusively speaks wild-song, druids accept this to regular people all he says is Shoom in various tones.
 Will use Fey with Viole).